Why This Matters

 Margaret Atwood

-- "Speculative fiction" vs. "science fiction" distinction she insists upon emphasizes that her imagined worlds contain nothing humans haven't already done somewhere
+- "Speculative fiction" vs. "science fiction": Atwood insists on this distinction to emphasize that her imagined worlds contain nothing humans haven't already done somewhere.
+This matters for essays because it frames her work as extrapolation, not invention.

-- Environmental and technological themes appear throughout her work, from "Oryx and Crake" to "The Year of the Flood," positioning ecological collapse as both political failure and moral crisis
+- Environmental and technological themes appear throughout her work, from "Oryx and Crake" to "The Year of the Flood," positioning ecological collapse as both political failure and moral crisis.

 Kazuo Ishiguro

-- Nobel Prize in Literature (2017) recognized his ability to uncover "the abyss beneath our illusory sense of connection with the world"
+- Nobel Prize in Literature (2017) recognized his ability to uncover "the abyss beneath our illusory sense of connection with the world."

-Compare: Atwood vs. Ishiguro—both use speculative premises to examine contemporary ethics, but Atwood's approach is explicitly political and urgent while Ishiguro's is quiet and psychological.
+Compare: Atwood vs. Ishiguro: Both use speculative premises to examine contemporary ethics, but Atwood's approach is explicitly political and urgent while Ishiguro's is quiet and psychological.
 Atwood asks "what if society does this?" while Ishiguro asks "what if we already accept this?"

 Postmodern Experimentation